RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/API-rate-limits.md

 ## Default Trados Cloud Platform API Rate Limits
+> [!NOTE]
-> Note: Please remember our current limits and that they are subject to change without notice.
+> Please remember our current limits and that they are subject to change without notice.
 You must always rely on response headers and never hardcode any limit values.

+> [!NOTE]
->Note: Daily limits are calculated in a fixed time window, that is reset nightly at 00:00 UTC.
+> Daily limits are calculated in a fixed time window, that is reset nightly at 00:00 UTC.

 Each tenant is entitled to: